-3. 2019 Program Implementation - Monitoring
+3. Program Implementation - Monitoring

-WECC Compliance staff will work under the direction of the BCUC to assist with monitoring compliance with the Reliability Standards adopted by the BCUC in a manner consistent with the BCUC Compliance Monitoring Program and the monitoring processes specified therein, as outlined below.
+WECC staff will work under the direction of the BCUC to assist with monitoring compliance with the Reliability Standards adopted by the BCUC in a manner consistent with the BCUC Compliance Monitoring Program and the monitoring processes specified therein, as outlined below.
+In addition, WECC acknowledges that information meeting the definitions of Confidential Information or Personal Information in the Rules of Procedure must be handled in accordance with section 6 of the Rules of Procedure.